Worlaf/RSADemo/README.md

 };
 var rsaProvider = new RSACryptoServiceProvider(keySize, cspParams);
 ```
-RSA key will be generated and stored in container with specified name if container is not exist.
+RSA key will be generated and stored in container with specified name if container is not exists.
 Otherwise, RSA key will be loaded from container (keySize will be ignored).
 Containers are stored in file system (I found them here `C:\ProgramData\Microsoft\Crypto\RSA\MachineKeys`).

 Use _pemFormattedKey_ to encrypt text on client side:
 ```